janpaepke/ScrollMagic/CONTRIBUTING.md

 -o=DIR       | alias: --out=DIR
 Define output directory.
 If not supplied the default directory '/scrollmagic' will be used.
-example: node build -o=tmp
+example: gulp -o=tmp

 -d=[DIR]     | alias: --doc=[DIR]
 Flag to also update the docs.
 If no directory is provided the default output directory '/docs' will be used.
-example: node build -d
+example: gulp -d

 -h           | alias: -?
 display available command line options